MicrosoftDocs/well-architected/well-architected/cost-optimization/optimize-scaling.md

 #### Control supply

-Setting a maximum threshold in cost optimization refers to defining an upper limit or cap on the amount of cost that you're willing to spend on a particular resource or service.
+Controlling supply refers to defining an upper limit on the amount that you're willing to spend on a particular resource or service.
 It's an important strategy because it helps control costs and ensures that expenses don't exceed a certain level.
 Establish a budget and monitor the spending to ensure it stays within the defined threshold.
 You can use cost management platforms, budget alerts, or tracking usage and spending patterns.

 **Tradeoff:** Stricter limits may result in missed opportunities to scale when demand increases, potentially impacting user experience.
 It could cause shutdowns or unable to respond to load.
 It's important to strike a balance between cost optimization and ensuring that you have sufficient resources to meet your business needs.